amouro/drupalden_iwakuni_2023/section-3.md

 # Diversity

 <!--
 OIST is a unique graduate university in Japan.
-We have more than 50% international employees and students.
+We have more than 50% international members including employees and students.

-This is our Cell Signal Unit, with the leading faculty, fellow researcher and students.
+They are the member of Cell Signal Unit, with the leading faculty, fellow researcher and students.
 From one photo we can see how diverse we are.

 Therefore English and Japanese are equaly important in OIST.
 Most of content on our website are translated into both languages.
-Including the offical website and internal sites.

 During the project, we have dealt many translation issues.
 In the second part of this talk, I'd like to focus on a few of them for our Japanese and APAC region attendees.